TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Can check the production site for progress: https://doi.crossref.org -> Show System Queue

-Should register the dois some days before making the pdfs public, so that the "doi" links on the landing pages will work for testing, and the doi links on the contents pages will work after publishing.
+Register the dois some days before making the pdfs public, so that the "doi" links on the landing pages will work for testing, and the doi links on the contents pages will work after publishing.
+They may take some time to be processed.

 Then commit any changes to our source files: cd ~tubprod/svn/capsules